NFA107 – 14.00 Hours

 Participants Must Provide

-- a photo identification on the first day of class.
-See the Participant Handbook for approved forms of identification and additional guidelines.
+• a photo identification on the first day of class.
+See the TEEX Participant Handbook for approved forms of identification and additional guidelines.

 Attendance Requirements

-To meet NFA attendance requirements, participants must complete each training module and complete all required course assignments, activities, quizzes, and/or end of course exam.
-Exceptions may be discussed with lead instructor.
+To meet NFA attendance requirements, participants must complete each training module and successfully complete all required course assignments, activities, quizzes, and pass the end of course exam to receive course completion.
+During the course, your instrutor will review any additional requirements.

 Upon successful completion, you will be able to: